moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 Buf does not lint file option values, but it is important to make sure that certain file option values are consistent across all files in a given Protobuf package if you do use them.

-The `PACKAGE_AFFINITY` category includes the following rules:
+The `PACKAGE_AFFINITY` category includes these rules:

 - `PACKAGE_SAME_CSHARP_NAMESPACE` checks that all files with a given package have the same value for the csharp_namespace option.
 - `PACKAGE_SAME_GO_PACKAGE` checks that all files with a given package have the same value for the go_package option.